THEMA-CG/thema-market-outlook-api/README.md

 # Thema_data_API
 A class to get market outlook data.
-This class has three public functions:
+This class has five public functions:

 1. get_master_data()
 Returns the combinations of input parameters avaliable to individual users.